TIMESAT/TIMESAT_CLI/readme.md

 # TIMESAT4.1.7 README

+> This repository provides a Python/Fortran interface to TIMESAT, tailored for the HR-VPP2 project.
+It is primarily used for the calibration, validation, and production of vegetation parameters derived from high-resolution satellite data.
+The codebase integrates the TIMESAT processing routines with Python workflows, enabling reproducible environment setup, automated compilation, and streamlined execution for operational HR-VPP2 tasks.

 > Clean, step‑by‑step instructions to set up, compile, and run the Python/Fortran bridge for TIMESAT on **Linux**.
 The environment can be created using **conda** or **pip**.
 No macOS support is provided.

 ---